guilhermeapluz/CAMS/README.md

 # CAMS
-Causal Analysis of Mental health on Social media
+CAMS: An Annotated Corpus for Causal Analysis of Mental Health Issues in Social Media Posts